 Donations for Eitakyo are put in a special fund for the temple.
 At SFVHBT, the funds are used to furnish and maintain the altar area (onaijin).
 The names of the deceased so remembered are entered into an Eitaikyo book which is kept on the altar.

-An annual Eitaikyo service is usually held in November, as is the case at SFVHBT.
+An annual Eitaikyo service is usually held in November.

 Special Anniversary Memorial Service

 The Family Memorial Service differs from other services in that it is “private” in the sense that attendance is limited to family, relatives, or friends.
 Arrangements are made with the minister, by the family.